MaiTole/Pantry-Manager/README.md

 #### Video Demo:  <URL TBD>
 #### Description:

 This is a pantry manager app, designed as part of the Final Project submission for the the Harvard CS50x course.
-The web app is a pantry manager app.

 # Usage: